rusty duck

 He peered out from under his umbrella.
 “Bigger than sheep…”

-But the biggest problem of all, just where were the pigs?
+But that wasn’t the biggest problem, oh no..
+Just where were the pigs?

 Aah…escapee pigs.
 The worst kind!
 One of my uncles had an enormous pink sow by the name of Josephine who was a regular escapee.
 Terrifying to catch, too.